nkhakwan/week11TuesdayEntity/README.md

 ## Support and contact details

 _Have a bug or an issue with this application?
-[Open a new issue](https://github.com/jhvozdovich/to-do-list-1) here on GitHub._
+Contact at post_khan@yahoo.com

 ## Technologies Used

 * C#
 * .NET Core
 * Git and GitHub
+* New Coding techniques with Object withinObject

 ### Specs
 | Spec | Input | Output |